Social media 'not an appropriate platform' to receive religious guidance: MUIS

 In both cases, family and friends found out about their views and intentions but did not report them to the authorities.

-“The best way to help our loved ones away from this path is to offer help early by referring them to experts in this area, as soon as we detect there may be something wrong,” said MUIS, urging the community to play its part.
+“The best way to help our loved ones away from this path is to offer help early by referring them to experts in this area, as soon as we detect there may be something wrong,” said MUIS, adding that the Religious Rehabilitation Group (hotline number 1800-774-7747) is ready to help.

 It reiterated that it is working to develop the capabilities of local asatizah, or Islamic religious teachers, to be able to engage Singaporean Muslims on social media, noting that some younger asatizah have “started to make some good headway” in this area.